COO Jobs at The University of Texas at Austin with Visa Sponsorship

 Which visa types does The University of Texas at Austin commonly use for COO roles?

-For COO positions, UT Austin most commonly sponsors the H-1B for specialty occupation workers and the E-3 for Australian citizens, which carries no lottery risk and can be renewed indefinitely.
-The university also supports TN status for Canadian and Mexican nationals in qualifying management and professional categories.
+For COO positions, UT Austin most commonly sponsors the H-1B for specialty occupation workers and the E-3 visa for Australian citizens, which carries no lottery risk and can be renewed indefinitely.
+The university also supports TN visa status for Canadian and Mexican nationals in qualifying management and professional categories.
 For longer-term immigration, UT Austin has sponsored Green Card pathways through EB-2 and EB-3 labor certification, and it accepts candidates on F-1 OPT or CPT for roles where employment authorization timing aligns.

 What qualifications does The University of Texas at Austin expect for COO candidates?